Stanford CS348K, Spring 2026

 VISUAL COMPUTING SYSTEMS

-Visual computing tasks such as computational imaging, image/video understanding, generative AI, and real-time 3D graphics are key responsibilities of modern computer systems ranging from sensor-rich smart phones, autonomous robots, and large datacenters.
-These workloads demand exceptional system efficiency and this course examines the key ideas, techniques, and challenges associated with the design of parallel, heterogeneous systems that accelerate visual computing applications.
-This course is intended for systems students interested in architecting efficient graphics, image processing, and computer vision platforms (both new hardware architectures and domain-optimized programming frameworks for these platforms) and for graphics, vision, and AI students that wish to understand throughput computing principles to design new algorithms that map efficiently to these machines.
+Visual and spatial computing tasks such as computational photography, 3D graphics, generative-AI based world creation (images, videos, 3D scenes, interactive world models), and embodied agentic AI are key responsibilities of modern computer systems ranging from sensor-rich smart phones, autonomous robots, and large datacenters.
+These workloads demand exceptional system efficiency.
+This course examines the key ideas, techniques, and challenges associated with the design of parallel, heterogeneous systems that accelerate visual and spatial computing applications.
+This course is intended for systems students interested in architecting efficient graphics and visual AI platforms (both new hardware architectures and domain-specific programming frameworks for these platforms) and for graphics, vision, robotics, and AI students that wish to understand throughput computing principles to design new algorithms that map efficiently to these platforms.

 Basic Info